kizniche/Mycodo/mycodo-manual.md

 loop](https://en.wikipedia.org/wiki/Loop_%28computing%29#Infinite_loops)
 with conditional statements.

-### Input Conditional Statement If Options
+### Measurement Conditional Statement If Options

 Setting | Description
 -------------------- | ----------------------------------------------
-Measurement | The measurement that will be checked every Period.
+If Measurement | The measurement that will be checked every Period.
-Greater Than | If the measurement is greater than the set Value.
+State | The conditional will trigger if the measurement Greater Than or Less Than the set Value, or if the measurement age is greater than the Value (in seconds).
-Less Than | If the measurement is less than the set Value.
 Value | The value that the measurement will be checked against (greater or less than).
 Period | The period (seconds) between conditional checks.